Skip to content

 Here’s how to make inclusion actionable:

-• Segment your data by gender, tenure, role, and other relevant subgroups
+• Segment your data by gender, tenure, role, and other relevant subgroups.
+Aggregate scores will always look healthier than the subgroup reality.

-• Create an ‘inclusion status’ report to highlight where gaps exist and where progress is being made
+• Build an inclusion status report.
+A regular snapshot of where gaps exist and where progress is being made creates visibility and momentum.

 Learn more about our DE&I Expertise and Employee Engagement Survey.

-When you bake inclusion into your retention strategy, you’re not just building a fairer workplace; you’re securing your talent pipeline.
+When inclusion becomes a structural part of your retention strategy, you're not just building a fairer workplace.
+You're securing your talent pipeline.

 Quick Facts: Inclusion & Retention